-Qualified higher educational expenses include those incurred at any college, university, vocational school, or other postsecondary institution that participates in the financial aid program of the Department Of Education.
-Qualified expenses are deductible in the tax year that they are paid for school terms that begin either during the tax year or within the 1st 3 months of the next tax year.
+Qualified higher educational expenses include those incurred at any college, university, vocational school, or other postsecondary institution that participates in the financial aid program of the Department of Education.
+Qualified expenses are deductible in the tax year they are paid for school terms that begin either during the tax year or within the 1st 3 months of the next tax year.
 Qualified expenses are those incurred by the taxpayer, the taxpayer's spouse or dependents, and includes tuition, books, supplies, equipment, and other fees that must be paid to the school as a condition of enrollment.
 Qualified educational expenses do not include:

 - room and board,

 - medical expenses, including student health fees,

 - transportation or other personal or family expenses, even if such expenses must be paid as a condition of enrollment.

 Expenses for noncredit courses do not qualify nor do expenses for classes of sports, games, or hobbies unless they are part of the student's degree program.
 Some institutions bundle fees, in which case, the institution is required to send a Form 1098-T, Tuition Statement to the student, showing the allocation of qualified educational expenses and nonqualified expenses.